damienbod/AspNetCoreAngularSignalRSecurity/Readme.md

-# Securtiy with ASP.NET Core SignalR and Angalar
+# Security with ASP.NET Core, SignalR and Angular